Randolio/randol_pickpocket/README.md

 * Detection whilst pickpocketing to see if the ped is running, flees or the distance between you is substantial.
 * GTA Zone based rewards.
 Each zone has a tier assigned (low, medium, high) which you can obviously change to suit your needs.
 * Different rewards for each tier and also configurable cash rewards for each zone.
 By default I roll a 50/50 chance on whether it will be item based or cash reward.
+* Failing to roll chance based loot will result in the ped pulling out a tazer and zapping you.

 ## Requirements